 Events and webinars

-If you register to attend an event (whether in person or online) we will use your data to provide the event to you and to follow up with you after the event with relevant information.
+If you participate (or sign up to participate) in one of our events, we may process your personal data (such as your name, email, biography and other data you choose to provide to us) to communicate with you about the event, to provide the event to you and to follow up with you after the event with relevant information.

-If you are part of certain programmes or initiatives, we may use your data to send you tailored newsletters on those programmes or initiatives.
+If you are part of certain programmes or initiatives, we may use your data to send you tailored newsletters and information on those programmes or initiatives.

 We actively monitor our email subscription lists to ensure they are up to date.
 We use a third-party service provider to monitor these lists and to send you these emails.